Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-10-music_performances.md

   - Hobby - Music
 ---

-I have been learning to sing carnatic music since I was in primary school.
-Following a newfound appreciation for the art around 2018 as an undergrad student in Bangalore, I renewed classes and have been enjoying listening, singing and taking the opportunity to perform at various local events and contests.
-Here are a few videos of my performances in the past few years:
+I have been learning to sing carnatic music since I was a kid with varying levels of dedication over my school years.
+Motivated by a newfound appreciation for the art around 2018 as an undergrad student in Bangalore, I renewed classes and have been enjoying listening, singing and taking the opportunity to perform at local events and contests.
+Here are a few videos of me singing at some events over the past few years:

 <!-- **Bhogeendra sayinam** a composition in the ragam kunthalavarali performed at Baazar 2024 organized by the United Nations in Geneva by the UN women's guild:
 <iframe src="https://drive.google.com/file/d/1w1txuOIRyYhxFR3qS-CR6BGTgQE8by9i/preview" width="640" height="480" allow="autoplay"></iframe> -->

-**Bhogeendra sayinam** a composition in the ragam kunthalavarali performed at a campus event at EPFL (Yuvali 2024):
+**Bhogeendra sayinam** a composition in the ragam kunthalavarali performed at a campus event at Yuvali **2024** in EPFL:
 <iframe src="https://drive.google.com/file/d/17rDjzqnObkp24sb_Z2tq-hUzSsMSOBE8/preview" width="640" height="480" allow="autoplay"></iframe>

-**Paaliseyenna** a Purandaradasa composition at a temple event in Bangalore 2018 for which I was awarded the second prize:
+**Vaseegara** (cover) for a Diwali event at EPFL in **2021**:
+<iframe src="https://drive.google.com/file/d/1Sh_QlRL9jJKMOSu-a1xg2Qh7Z4W6e4a-/preview" width="640" height="480" allow="autoplay"></iframe>

+**Excerpts of a few** carnatic and film songs performed at the **2020** Pongal celebration on IISc campus _Yamunai aatrile_:
+<iframe src="https://drive.google.com/file/d/1VXQZsT6dn5Pkm5_pgeRe2z1xjCwXSN-M/preview" width="640" height="480" allow="autoplay"></iframe>

+_Kangal irandal and Paartha mudal nale_:
+<iframe src="https://drive.google.com/file/d/1jsXHxWxhYtrkv7rIrXcqTNeKp3lSI9Ez/preview" width="640" height="480" allow="autoplay"></iframe>

+_Aasai mugam marandu poche_:
+<iframe src="https://drive.google.com/file/d/18bbt_GRibzhjyWO3WYNBNtvFwOEhJ96m/preview" width="640" height="480" allow="autoplay"></iframe>

+_Azhagu deivamaaga vandu_:
-<iframe src="https://drive.google.com/file/d/1ZM6Ibi2Ic0JgHWC-5oPs73-lCFufUa9v/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1_tDh4tdce2UMxxoPhlSjnoRlK3AUPY8h/preview" width="640" height="480" allow="autoplay"></iframe>

-**Azhagu deivamaaga vandu** with a folk-style twist for a competition at the my University (IISc) in 2019.
+**Azhagu deivamaaga vandu** with a folk-style twist for a competition at the my University (IISc) in **2019**.
 I was awarded the first prize for this performance:
 <iframe src="https://drive.google.com/file/d/1CIyYvXxgPWFf61b-BIEN8PoboYQ1TYK5/preview" width="640" height="480" allow="autoplay"></iframe>

-**Vaseegara** (cover) for a Diwali event at EPFL in 2021:
+**Paaliseyenna** a Purandaradasa composition at a temple event in Bangalore **2018** for which I was awarded the second prize:
-<iframe src="https://drive.google.com/file/d/1Sh_QlRL9jJKMOSu-a1xg2Qh7Z4W6e4a-/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1ZM6Ibi2Ic0JgHWC-5oPs73-lCFufUa9v/preview" width="640" height="480" allow="autoplay"></iframe>